-The IECC operated from a small fibro home in Stewart Street later relocating to a heritage-listed property on 117 Corrimal Street in Wollongong, to accommodate expanding services.
+The IECC operated from a small fibro home in Stewart Street, and later relocated to a heritage-listed property on 117 Corrimal Street to accommodate expanding services.

-The IECC recognised the importance of providing representation for the culturally and linguistically diverse (CALD) and migrant communites in the Illawarrra.
+The IECC recognised the importance of providing representation for the culturally and linguistically diverse (CALD) and migrant communities in the Illawarra.
 As a result, the organisation was formed with a strong advocacy and lobbying focus, hosting the first Aged Care Forum for Culturally and Linguistically Diverse communities in the Illawarra in 1984.